 Also known as a Silcock key, this four-way, the x-shaped key is essential in the plumbing industry.
 The plumbing tool is used to open and close tamper-resistant sillcocks and spigots.
 Each side of the faucet key is a different size; hence you can easily turn different sillcocks, whether triangular or square in shape.

 Also known as a plumber’s tape, Teflon tape, or PTFE tape, is a common plumbing tool used to seal pipe threads that prevent leaks after completing plumbing jobs.
 The polytetrafluoroethylene (PTFE) film tape is normally wound into a reel, making it easy to wrap around pipe threads.

 Press Fitting Systems

 Press fitting is a retro method in the plumbing industry.
 The method introduced over 40 years ago allows plumbers to join pipes without welding or soldering joints.
 The result is a watertight seal.
-Press fitting systems are ideal in tight spaces or areas where welding could pose a fire risk or cause heat damage.
+Press fitting systems are ideal in tight spaces or areas where welding could pose a fire damage risk or cause heat damage.

 Plastic Pipe Cutters

 Most plumbers opt for pipe cutters for cutting and slicing pipes, which is a reliable and efficient alternative to hacksaws.
 Hacksaw plumbers often carry extra blades for cutting different materials.
 However, this eventually becomes bulky.
 Plastic pipe cutters or tubing cutters are more convenient and provide clean cuts with minimal shavings, in addition to minimal deburring on plastic pipes.